The Zen of Hosting: Part 12 - Server Naming

-For a consistent environment you need naming standards, but the idea of a standard is a universal adherence and in IT there is no such thing.
-The first thing I started to look at is a naming standard for the servers themselves.
-Thankfully Microsoft has published a recommendation on this (available here) which is what we decided to follow since it is a simple one and is easy enough to use and remember.
+For a consistent environment, you need naming standards, but the idea of a standard is universal adherence—and in IT, there is no such thing.
+The first thing I looked at was a naming standard for the servers themselves.
+Thankfully, Microsoft has published recommendations on this (available here), which we decided to follow since it is simple and easy to use and remember.

 Samples: